github/docs/content/organizations/managing-organization-settings/restricting-repository-visibility-changes-in-your-organization.md

 {% warning %}

-**Warning**: If enabled, this setting allows people with admin access to choose any visibility for an existing repository, even if you do not allow that type of repository to be created.
+**Warning**: If this setting is enabled, individuals or {% data variables.product.prodname_github_apps %} with admin access can _modify_ the visibility of an existing repository even if the ability to _create_ a repository with that specific visibility has been disabled.
 For more information about restricting the visibility of repositories during creation, see "[AUTOTITLE](/organizations/managing-organization-settings/restricting-repository-creation-in-your-organization)."

 {% endwarning %}